 If you want to look at more specific elements of your competitors’ approaches, you might consider adding sections like these to your competitive analysis:

-- Features on competitors' websites (like search tools, product images, design/layout, etc.)
+- Website features (like search tools, product images, design/layout, etc.)

 - Customer experience elements (cart abandonment strategy, customer support, mobile UX, etc.)

 - Social media approach (channels used, frequency of posting, engagement, etc.)

 - Content marketing tactics (blog topics, content types, etc.)

 - Marketing tactics (types of promotions, frequency of discounts, etc.)

 - Email marketing approach (Newsletter, promo codes, etc.)